Jbleezy/BO1-Reimagined/README.md

 * Option to choose random, free-for-all, or custom teams in Versus gamemodes

 ## Weapons
-* All bullet damage (except for shotguns) will now deal full damage through multiple enemies or thin walls
+* All bullet damage (except for shotguns) will now deal full damage through multiple zombies or thin walls
 * All body shots now deal the same amount of damage
 * Neck shots, head shots, and helmet shots now all deal the same amount of damage
 * All body shots will now give 50 points for a kill